Chuo-ku Tourism Association Official Blog

 HI3D0102.jpg

-Tokyo Marathon Course Walking Ginza Tsukishima Monja Festival
+Tokyo Marathon Course Walking Ginza to Tsukishima Monja Festival

 This week, we enjoyed walking around Tsukiji from Ginza 4-chome and Tsukuda and Tsukishima from Akashicho.

-At Akatsuki Park, there were two Japanese white-eye birds in white plums and the nectar of flowers.
+At Akatsuki Park, there were two Japanese white-eyes on white plums and a lot of flower nectar.

-In the monument of Siebold, I studied Mr. Siebold's merit and sin.
+At the monument of Siebold, I studied Siebold's merit and merit.

 CIMG7580.jpg

-I entered Tsukishima via Sumiyoshi-jinja Shirine in Tsukuda and Kobashi Tsukuda.
-What would you like to have for lunch?
+I entered Tsukishima via Sumiyoshi-jinja Shirine in Tsukuda and Tsukuda Kobashi.
+What would you like for lunch?

-One group is looking at the menu in front of the Western restaurant "Piasora" next to Tsukishima Onsen.
+A group is looking at the menu in front of the Western restaurant "Piasola" next to Tsukishima Onsen.

 CIMG7576.jpg

-I took photos of the group members who entered the store.
-The inside of the store is fashionable and neat.
+I took a picture of the group who entered the store.
+Inside a stylish and neat shop.

 CIMG7581.jpg

-I found a poster for the 1st Tsukishima Monja Festival in Nishinaka-dori Shopping Street.
+I found a poster for the 1st Tokyo Tsukishima Monja Festival at Nishinaka-dori Shopping Street.

 CIMG7575.jpg

-happy01Tsukishima, which is fun no matter what time you come, next time, let's go to the Monja Festival!
+happy01Tsukishima, which is fun whenever you come, let's go to the Monja Festival next!

-Last time, I introduced cosmetics using comet orchids called Sylvan.
+Last time, I introduced cosmetics made of comet orchids called Silvan.

-Based on the story of the comet orchid, Nichirei is a flower business.
+From the story of the comet orchid, Nichirei is a flower business,

 There are nichirei flowers, production and sales of comet orchids, and

-Nichirei Flower's office is located a little before Tsukuda-ohashi Bridge in Shintomi-cho.
+Nichirei Flower's office is located just before Tsukuda-ohashi Bridge in Shin-Tomicho.

-The first thing that stopped my eyes was displayed on the table of the office.
+The first thing that caught my eye was displayed on the table of the office.

 It was a flower in the glass.

-Dried flower that lasts longer than preserved flower.
+Dry flower that lasts longer than preserved flower,

-It is said that it was developed using the vacuum technology and biochemical reactions used by Hitachi in space experiment rooms.
+It is said that it was developed using the vacuum technology and biochemical reactions used by Hitachi in space laboratories.

-Nichirei and Hitachi were of the same affiliated companies~!
+Nichirei and Hitachi were the same affiliate companies!

 RIMG5980.JPG

-The warranty period is one year, but what is in the director's house?
+The warranty period is one year, but what is at the director's house?

-It can be used not only for wedding celebration but also for various celebrations.
+It can be used for wedding celebrations as well as for various celebrations.

-The comet orchids are called Odontgrossam, and they were discovered in the 19th century.
+The comet orchid is called Odontogrotham, and was discovered in the 19th century.

-It seems that it was a rare flower that was familiar to European nobles and British royal family.
+It is said that it was a rare flower that was popular among European nobility and the British royal family.

-It was introduced to Japan in 1902, and Shigenobu Okuma and Tadaoki Sakai were introduced at the National Exposition.
+It was introduced to Japan in 1902 by Shigenobu Okuma and Tadaoki Sakai at the National Exposition.

-It was in 1984 that the Western orchid project team was established in Nichirei.
+The Western orchid project team was established in Nichirei in 1984.

-In 1985, he was also exhibited at the World Orchid Conference.
+In 1985, he was also exhibiting at the World Orchid Conference.

-I was surprised that there were many kinds of comet orchids.
+I was surprised that there are many types of comet orchids.

 Sylvan was used in cosmetics, but

-My favorite in appearance was a comet orchid called "Marie Noel" Bellano "".
+My favorite look was a comet orchid called "Marie Noel" Bellano.

-This variety has won the Red Ribbon Award at the 2007 World Orchid Exhibition Japan Grand Prize.
+This variety has won the Red Ribbon Award at the World Orchid Exhibition Japan Grand Prize in 2007.

-It's very cute with pink flowers, but I just saw them in the catalogue.
+It's very cute with pink flowers, but since I just saw it in the catalog,

-I would like to see the real thing at the World Orchid Exhibition Japan Grand Prize starting tomorrow (* ^^*)
+I would like to see the real thing at the World Ran Exhibition Japan Grand Prize starting tomorrow (*^^*)

-The official website of the World Orn Exhibition Japan Grand Prize
+Official website of the World Ran Exhibition Japan Grand Prize

-Of course, at the World Orchid Exhibition at Tokyo Dome, not only comet orchids, but also comet orchids.
+Of course, at the World Ran Exhibition at Tokyo Dome, not only comet orchids, but also

-It seems that a lot of dendrobium, cymbidium and other orchids will be exhibited.
+It is said that many dendrobium, cymbidium and other orchids will be exhibited.

-If you can see the process of blooming flowers, the fun will be doubled.♪
+If you can see the process of blooming flowers, the fun will double.♪

-The lighting at Tokyo Dome is originally a facility for baseball, so it is a facility for baseball.
+The lighting of Tokyo Dome was originally a facility for baseball,

 It seems that yellow and white flowers look more beautiful than red and pink.

-Also, the Phalaenopsis orchid which was placed at the office is a little small and cute.
+Also, the Phalaenopsis orchids that were placed at the office were a little small and cute,

-But because it was a Phalaenopsis orchid, it looked elegant and expensive.
+But because it was Phalaenopsis orchids, it looked elegant and expensive,

-It seems that it costs 5500 yen including shipping cost in two standings.
-It's good as a gift!
+It seems that it is 5500 yen including shipping fee in two mains.
+Good for a gift too!

 RIMG5977.JPG